Spanish Society for Immunology

 The Spanish Society for Immunology (Sociedad Española de Inmunología, SEI) is a legally recognized professional non-profit organization in Spain, dedicated to promote and support excellence in research, scholarship and clinical practice in immunology.
-It has 908 members in the field of health, research, teaching and industry, almost all Spanish, but also Latin American.
+It has above 1.000 members in the field of health, research, teaching and industry, almost all Spanish, but also Latin American.
 It was founded in 1975 by Fernando Ortiz Masllorens.